 The session focused on addressing the context of sexual and gender identities, roles, orientations, behaviors and attitudes that affect and impact our young population’s sexual and reproductive well being.
 It also equipped the students with the skills to understand and further impart comprehensive sexuality education. (more…)

 The lack of understanding and knowledge of Menstrual Hygiene Management (MHM) in India perpetuates myths and has propagated a culture of ignorance on the subject of menstrual health and well being.
-In an attempt to educate and raise awareness amongst young men and women on the challenges associated with menstruation Read more…
+This Policy Report presents an elaborate overview on the same, so that Right to Menstrual Health can be acknowledged Read more…

 As a part of The Right to Menstrual Health Project, we conducted a Menstrual Hygiene Management (MHM) session for girls of Class 7th and 8th at the Adalaj Village in Gujarat.
 Our team was joined by the students of Gujarat National Law University who were earlier trained by us in conducting such sessions for adolescent girls. (more…)

-India’s Sexual & Reproductive Health, Well Being and Rights are yet to be addressed in a manner that fulfils the country’s international obligations.
-But what are these “International Obligations”?
-What are Sexual and Reproductive Rights?
-Why heed Sexual and Reproductive Health?
-What is the status of India’s Sexual and Reproductive Read more…
+India’s Sexual & Reproductive Health, Well Being and Rights are yet to be addressed in a manner that fulfills the country’s international obligations.
+Our Policy Brief studies these policy gaps and outlines the necessary course of action for bettering the sexual and reproductive health landscape in India.
+Click here to Read more…

 We conducted our second session at the Government Girls’ School in Adalaj Village, Gujarat under The Right to Menstrual Health Project.
 The session entailed a workshop with the girls of 7th Standard, wherein apart from discussing the biological aspect of menstruation, they were also familiarised with the necessary nutrition and hygiene requirement during ones menstrual cycle.
 The session also focussed on conveying the importance of a healthy and regular period, while concurrently acknowledging, and dispelling myths and superstitions related to periods in rural India. (more…)